wints/documentation/ingredients/web_sdk/send_sms.md

             foo: 'bar'
         }
     },
-    { make_new_link: true }, // Default: false.
+    { make_new_link: false }, // Default: false.
 If set to true, sendSMS will generate a new link even if one already exists. function(err) { console.log(err); }
 });
 {% endhighlight %}

-It really is that simple!
+_You can read more about the SendSMS() method [here](https://github.com/BranchMetrics/web-sdk#sendsmsphone-linkdata-options-callback)._

+The example below includes all the code you need to add to your website in one snippet.